October 15, 2024

 Treatment of large periapical defects using GTR increases overall treatment success [12].
 Use of GTR in endodontic surgery of through-and-through lesions that involve both the buccal and palatal alveolar cortical plates is recommended [13].

-The patient (age 22, female) was referred for an endodontic microsurgery.
-Tooth 22 was symptomatic, luxated (II degree).
+A 22-year-old female patient was referred for an endodontic microsurgery.
+Tooth 22 (i.e., upper left lateral incisor) was symptomatic, luxated (II degree).
 A sinus tract observed above the apex contained purulent exudation and xenograft debris (Fig 1).
 Periodontal probing depths around teeth 21, 22, 23 were within the normal range.
 The patient had had orthodontic treatment (fixed braces), but tooth 22 hadn’t been involved.

-In anamnesis it was indicated that the patient had had endodontic treatment of extensive lesion of tooth 22 on 23 August, 2018 (Figs 2–4) After it the patient was referred to the oral surgeon for apicoectomy with augmentation of the bone defect.
+In anamnesis it was indicated that the patient had endodontic treatment of extensive lesion of tooth 22 on 23 August, 2018 (Fig 2).
+After it the patient was referred to the oral surgeon for apicoectomy with augmentation of the bone defect.
 The sinus tract in the apex area of tooth 22 remained active since the surgical intervention.

-The cone beam computed tomography (CBCT) analysis revealed partial bone reconstruction in the palatal part of the defect in the apex area of tooth 21 (tooth is vital).
-The bone defect was filled with heterogeneous, contrasting material (xenograft) (Figs 5–7).
+The cone beam computed tomography (CBCT) analysis as of 2020 revealed partial bone reconstruction in the palatal part of the defect in the apex area of tooth 21 (tooth is vital).
+The bone defect was filled with heterogeneous, contrasting material (xenograft) (Fig 3).

 Preoperative Procedure